 For those who like to learn more about the food group that green peas belong to, note down that they are members of the legume family along with beans and lentils.
 In a few words, they all belong to the vegetable group as they contain similar nutrients like folate and potassium, and dietary fiber.

-Furthermore, their nutritional value is similar to meats, poultry, and seafood in their contribution of certain nutrients.
-Therefore, they are vegetarian options within the protein foods group.
+Furthermore, their nutritional value is similar to meats, poultry, and seafood in their contribution to certain nutrients.
+Therefore, there are vegetarian options within the protein foods group.
 Isn’t this amazing?

 For this recipe, you serve a generous amount of green peas with a small amount of white meat (chicken), so this is a plate full of protein among other nutrients.